 Students learn how exploiters cause emotional high and lows as a method of coercion.
 After reflecting upon their emotional health in The Game, students learn strategies to embrace healthier emotional balance.

 THE GAME: Set Up Destructive Behavior * ENDING THE GAME: Create and Choose Better Options

 Students learn to identify coercive behavior modification techniques.
 After reflecting upon the impact of coercion in their behavior “choices”, students learn how to create and choose healthier behavior options.

 Lesson 8: Identity Disturbance

 Students learn basic mental health principles concerning identity and identity disturbance.
-After reflecting upon how their individual identity has been disturbed, students learn and practice strategies to spark recognition and appreciation of their true identity.
+After reflecting upon how their individual identity has been disturbed, students learn and practice strategies to spark recognition and appreciate of their true identity.